The Religious Revolution: The Birth of Modern Spirituality, 1848-1898

 About the Author

-Dominic Green, PhD, is a critic, a historian, and the editor of The Spectator’s world edition.
-He writes widely on the arts and current affairs and contributes regularly to The Wall Street Journal and The New Criterion.
-He is the author of Three Empires on the Nile, Benny Green: Words and Music, and The Double Life of Doctor Lopez.
-A fellow of the Royal Historical Society and the Royal Society of Arts, he has taught writing, history, and politics at Brandeis University and Boston College.
-He lives in Cambridge, Massachusetts.
+Dominic Green, PhD, FRHistS is a critic, historian and the deputy editor of The Spectator’s US edition.
+He writes widely on the arts and current affairs, and contributes regularly to The Wall Street Journal and the New Criterion.
+He is the author of the books Three Empires of the Nile, Armies of God, Benny Green: Words and Music, and The Double Life of Doctor Lopez.
+He lives in Cambridge, MA.

 Table of Contents